infracamp/infracamp/docs/mission/index.md

 main effort is boosting the exchange between developers and their ideas.
 We want to provide a friendly and open community to discuss and try out controversial concepts.

 It's your employees ideas.
-And they can (hopefully will) contribute to it even if they leave your company.
+And they can (hopefully will) contribute to it, even if they leave your company.
 It might sound wired, but this is the only way to keep the knowledge of a leaving colleague inside the company: Mainly because you'll won't find a developer maintaining some other ones ideas.